Flowdown Requirements: What They Are and Why They Matter

 Build Control Over Flowdown Requirements

-Flowdown is not paperwork.
+Flowdown is not administrative detail.

 It is supply chain accountability.